mesosphere-backup/cassandra-kairosdb-tutorial/README.md

     $ dcos marathon app add marathon-kairosdb.json

 Note: Nothing needs to be changed in `marathon-kairosdb.json`.

+If you find that your KairosDB instance is failing due to an inability to connect to Cassandra, it's likely because you still need to enable `CASSANDRA_START_RPC` in Cassandra's deployment configuration.
+Go back and perform that step.
+As the change is rolled out, your KairosDB deployment should automatically repair itself.

 Once you see KairosDB running in Marathon, you can access its Web UI by looking up the IP address of the public node (`52.11.127.207` in my case) along with the port that Mesos has assigned to the container.